jacprada/Domineering/README.md

 ## Approach

-- Guess a letter by clicking on it
+- OnLoad function allows the player to select the size of the grid
-- If the letter is in the word one or more times, it will appear in it's correct location within the word
+- SetUp function creates the actual grid, the menu and the array
 - If a guess is incorrect, the letter will be blacked out, and one part of the hangman will be drawn
 - If the word is correctly guessed before the hangman is completely drawn, you win!
 - If the hangman is completely drawn (after 9 incorrect guesses) it's Game Over!